Bullying and Harrassment policy

 7 Policy review

-7.1 The Finance and Policy committee is responsible for the review of this policy on a biennial basis or in response to changes in relevant legislation.
+7.1 The Personnel committee is responsible for the review of this policy on a biennial basis or in response to changes in relevant legislation.

 8 Related legislation, policies & guidance